 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Most women have tender breasts, bloating, and muscle aches a few days before they start their menstrual periods.
 These are normal premenstrual symptoms.
-But when they affect your daily life, they are called premenstrual syndrome (PMS).
-PMS can affect your body as well as your mood.
-Sometimes it can make you change the way you act.
+But when they disrupt your daily life, they are called premenstrual syndrome (PMS).
+PMS can affect your body, your mood, and how you act in the days leading up to your menstrual period.

 Some women first get PMS in their teens or 20s.
 Others don't get it until their 30s.
 The symptoms may get worse in your late 30s and 40s, as you approach perimenopause.

 PMS is tied to hormone changes that happen during your menstrual cycle.
 Doctors don't fully know why premenstrual symptoms are worse in some women than in others.
 They do know that for many women, PMS runs in the family.

 Not getting enough vitamin B6, calcium, or magnesium in the foods you eat can increase your chances of getting PMS.
 High stress, a lack of exercise, and too much caffeine can make your symptoms worse.

 PMS symptoms may be mild or strong and vary from month to month.
 When PMS symptoms are severe, the condition is called premenstrual dysphoric disorder (PMDD).
 But PMDD is rare.

 Your doctor will ask questions about your symptoms and do a physical exam.
 It's important to make sure that your symptoms aren't caused by something else, like thyroid disease.

 Your doctor will want you to keep a written record of your symptoms for 2 to 3 months.
 This is called a menstrual diary.
 It can help you track when your symptoms start, how bad they are, and how long they last.
 Your doctor can use this diary to help diagnose PMS.